fsist/safepickle/README.md

 Extra TODOs (will be moved to tickets):
 - Performance tests
-- Document backend.picklers cake and add usage examples to readme
+- Document backend.picklers cake and add usage examples to readme, including @Name
 - Support tuples of all sizes
 - Figure out when to use IllegalStateException and when to use IllegalArgumentException